 - Tell me about your family

 It’s great to ask general questions about family and lifestyle.

 4. DON’T interrogate.

+This meeting should feel like friends getting together versus being questioned like on a job interview.
 While you should be inquisitive, keep the conversation light.
 Your approach is just as important as your choice of questions.
 The first meeting is not about screening your surrogate or intended parents.